EventStore/documentation/docs/cloud/provision/azure/README.md

 For Microsoft Azure customers, EventStoreDB Cloud allows provisioning an EventStoreDB cluster in the same cloud.
 You can create a cluster in the same region to ensure lowest latency.

 ::: warning Azure considerations
-Microsoft Azure has a few limitations and drawbacks that you need to consider when using Event Store Cloud with Azure.
-We listed all currently known issues and limitations on a [separate page](./considerations.md).
+Microsoft Azure has a few differences that you need to consider when using Event Store Cloud with Azure.
+We listed all currently known limitations on a [separate page](./considerations.md).
 Please ensure you are aware of it before starting to use EventStoreDB in Azure.
 :::

 Pre-requisites: